TNHF Awards Two $10,000 Scholarships

 Triangle North Healthcare Foundation Awards Grants for Local Health Impact

-Triangle North Healthcare Foundation's Board of Directors has awarded 17 grants to 15 organizations totaling $784,185, which will support programs designed to positively impact health throughout the four-county region.
+Triangle North Healthcare Foundation’s Board of Directors has awarded 21 grants to 18 organizations totaling $992,285.
+The Foundation's annual grant program supports initiatives that positively impact health in Vance, Warren, Granville, and Franklin counties.

-Since beginning grantmaking in 2013, the Foundation has invested over $4.6 million in funding for programs to improve health in the four-county region, which includes Vance, Granville, Franklin, and Warren counties.
+Since beginning grantmaking in 2013, the Foundation has invested over $5.7 million in funding for programs to improve health in the four-county region.

 “Through our grants to local partners, we are investing in programs that will help fulfill our mission to improve health,” said Tem Blackburn, interim executive director for the Foundation.
 “Our hope is that these grant awards will result in healthy outcomes for children and adults in the four counties we serve,” said Blackburn.

-Grants awarded this year include programs that will provide a broad range of approaches for improving health-- from programs that heal and support victims of trauma; programs that teach and promote healthy lifestyles; and programs that provide care, treatment, and support for those with addiction disorders.
-"In all of our grant programs, health and wellness are at the heart of what they do," said Blackburn.
+Grants awarded this year include programs that provide a broad range of approaches for improving health-- programs that heal and support victims of trauma; teach and promote healthy lifestyles; and programs that provide care, treatment, and support for those with addiction disorders.
+“In all of our grant programs, health and wellness are at the heart of what they do,” said Blackburn.

-Granville Vance Public Health - CFFD-Tooth Club, a program to address and correct oral health issues among students enrolled in Vance County Schools, Henderson Collegiate, and Vance County Head Start.
+• Granville Vance Public Health - CFFD-Tooth Club, addresses and treats oral health issues among students enrolled in Vance and Granville County Schools and Henderson Collegiate.

-S.a.M.
+• S.a.M.
 Child Advocacy Center - Child Forensic Interviews – provides a centralized, child-centered approach to investigation that reduces the risk of trauma to children who are victims of abuse or witnesses to violent crimes.
 With an interdisciplinary team of professionals located in one, child-friendly location, this program provides an important component of a comprehensive child abuse investigation.
 The program also offers opportunities for healing for the child and non-offending family members.
+Community education is also provided.

-Vance Charter School – Vance Charter School's Remote Area Medical Clinic, a two-day remote area medical clinic providing no cost medical, dental, and vision care services in the Spring of 2024.
+• Vance Charter School – Vance Charter School’s Remote Area Medical Clinic, stages a two-day remote area medical clinic providing no cost medical, dental, and vision care services scheduled for the Spring of 2025.

 All of the grant programs fall into one or more of the Foundation's five focus areas, which include Child Well-Being, Chronic Disease, Mental Health and Substance Use Disorder, Nutrition and Physical Fitness, and Reproductive Health.